-On 28th February 1888, Richard was granted title to allotment 89 for which he paid £139.
-Four months later, on 5th June, he sold the land to John Martin.
+After many requests and long delays, on 28th February 1888, Richard Murphy was granted title to allotment 89 for which he paid £139.
+Three months later, on 29th May, he sold the land to "John Martin of Collins Street West Melbourne Manager of the North British and Marine Insurance Company" for £4,141 and 10 shillings.
+His brother William also sold a portion of land to the same person around the same time.